-But then there are two features that I think are really cool…
+But then there are two features I think are really cool…

 First off, you can create a backup from inside your WordPress dashboard.
 All you do is go to Pressidium → Backup service.
-Then, you just enter a comment to help you remember it and click Perform Instant Backup.
+Then, you just enter a comment to help you to remember it, and click Perform Instant Backup.

-I think this feature is great because it eliminates the need to open your hosting dashboard to create a backup before making a change.
-After all, most of the scenarios where you’d want to take a manual backup probably involve you changing something inside your WordPress dashboard.
-So this makes it a lot easier to create that backup without breaking your workflow.
+This feature is great because it eliminates the need to open your hosting dashboard to create a backup before making a change.
+After all, most of the scenarios where you’d want to take a manual backup probably involve you changing something inside your WordPress dashboard, so this makes it a lot easier to create that backup without breaking your workflow.

-All in all, I think this plugin is quite useful and it goes beyond the helper plugins that most other managed WordPress hosts offer.
+All in all, this plugin is quite useful and goes beyond the helper plugins most other managed WordPress hosts offer.

 Back to the hosting dashboard for one more feature!

-If you’re working as part of a team, Pressidium has some useful features to help you control who has access to various parts of your hosting account.
+If you’re working as part of a team, Pressidium have some useful features to help you to control who has access to various parts of your hosting account.
 When you invite a user, you’ll be able to choose from different roles: